Appolica/TabControllerAndroid/README.md

 <img src="https://github.com/Appolica/TabControllerAndroid/blob/feature/documentation/doc_resources/gif/sample.gif?raw=true" height="500">

+*Note: The sample uses [BottomBar](https://github.com/roughike/BottomBar) in order to give a nice example of using this library.
+TabController is for managing fragments and does not provide any UI views.*

 ## Example

 There are two ways of using this library.
 One is to use `TabControllerFragment`.
 It encapsulates all the fragments and their container into a single fragment.